-The next big area of change is the use of mobile wallets for business expenses.
+What continues to be a big area of change is the use of mobile wallets for business expenses.
 Not only are mobile devices useful for access to and exchange of payment-related information, but they also have a huge potential when it comes to the payment process itself.
 Many have already embraced mobile wallet solutions on the consumer side, and companies are following closely behind.
 According to David Voss, head of Commercial Cards, Global Transaction Services EMEA, at Bank of America: “Mobile devices have the potential to replace the physical payment card in the coming years.”
 Mobile wallet offers a contact-free payment experience reducing the risk of Covid-19 and is eco-friendly due to the cashless nature.
-Beyond the ease of not needing a physical card, they entail great possibilities when it comes to authentication and tokenization.
+Beyond the ease of not needing a physical card, mobile wallet payments are more secure as they leverage new authentication options and tokenization technology.
 Using biometric data like fingerprints or facial recognition, payments can integrate with, and enable better security in, the eCommerce environment.
 In addition, mobile wallet transactions do not have a contactless limit and offer increased security over traditional card payments by using a tokenized account number, meaning the actual account number is never stored within the mobile device nor presented to a merchant to complete the transaction.
-Currently the highest usage country is China at $800 billion, with 70% of consumers using mobile wallets frequently, which is several times larger than its nearest rival’s utilization in the USA at $110 billion, and the global adoption is expected to continue3.
+Currently the country with the highest usage is China at $800 billion, with 70% of consumers using mobile wallets frequently, which is several times larger than its nearest rival’s utilization in the USA at $110 billion, and the global adoption is expected to continue rapidly.5

 Closing the gap